-General rules for ESA
+First, some general rules for ESA

-Paid to working age people who have 'limited capability for work' due to a disability or illness.
-It was introduced in 2008, replacing Incapacity Benefit and Income Support (paid on the basis of incapacity for work).
+EA is paid to working age people who have 'limited capability for work' due to a disability or illness.
+It was introduced in 2008, replacing Incapacity Benefit and Income Support - paid on the basis of incapacity for work.
 Normally ESA will not be paid whilst working but see 'work' in 'general principles' below.
 ESA has two parts: Contributory ESA and Income Related ESA.

-The award process is split into two periods.
+The claim and award process is split into two periods (the 'work capability assessment'):

 The first 13 weeks of a claim is called the 'assessment phase'.
-During which time the claimant is given a basic amount and tested for incapacity for work (called 'limited capability for work') and which of two groups they will fit into.
+During which time you are given a basic amount and tested for incapacity for work (called 'limited capability for work') and which of two groups you fit into.
+This process is called the 'work capability assessment'.
 The amount is less for under 25's.
-Their GP has to explain what work they can do as well as their incapacity on a 'fit note' which replaced sick notes in April 2010.
+Your GP has to explain what work you can do as well as your incapacity on a 'fit note' which replaced sick notes in April 2010.
+This process of assessment takes 13 weeks.